DataDog/hiring-engineers/answers.md

 I’m really interested in the types of music people listen to and the patterns you can infer from them.
 I grew up in Southern New Jersey so Bruce Springsteen is in my blood, but I attended high school in Philly and started really getting into r&b/hip hop and The Roots.
 Then I moved to New Orleans and got really into the Meters and the New Orleans funk movement.
 Geography plays a huge role in the types of music you’re exposed to, but it’s certainly not the only one.
 It would be super interesting to see how different factors like time, geography, seasonality, mood, weather, relationships piece together your music DNA and how you can use a combination of monitors, dashboards and algorithms to predict where you fit on the music spectrum, learn to predict what type of music you’d like, or maybe even find an ideal boyfriend/girlfriend.

 You could use the Spotify API to record the music you and your friends/family listen to, the time they listened, the location they listened to it, and the weather at the time you listened and get data from an API that records when new music gets released.
 With a bigger picture of your listening context, you can use Datadog dashboards to see your personal distribution of music listens based on genre and learn to predict what types of music you gravitate towards.
 Do you listen to more depressing music in the winter methods like Radiohead?
 If so, are there outliers in the winter months that you can catch with monitors?
-Sounds like a good use for the the anomaly datadog algorithms.
+Sounds like a good use for the the anomaly Datadog algorithms.
 Are there certain relationships you can map out between people and the types of music they listen to?

 Can you build out dashboards that prove that your friend’s music tastes rubbed off on you, which in turn you shared with your other friends who have now shared it with their friends?
 You could use monitors for health reasons.
 For instance set up a monitor to alert you when you’re listening to too uplifting music at night so that you won’t be too amped to fall asleep at night.